AIRDOS03 - Lightweight airborne dosimeter and spectrometer

 Mechanical design

 The instrument consists of two PCBs connected by a standard 2.54 mm pitch 15x2 pin-header.
-The pin-header could be both straight or angled, depending on the desired “L” or parallel “II” PCB configuration.
-In the case of parallel mounting, the PCBs are separated by screw columns, and the sensing PCB is above the data processing PCB.
+The pin-header could be both straight or angled, depending on the desired “L” or parallel “II” PCB stackup configuration.

 Output data format

-The data are produced as a continuous data stream on the UART port.
+The data are produced as a continuous 9600 bps data stream on the UART port (could be swithed to 115200 to decrease dead-time).
 The default firmware generates MAVLink Tunnel packets, eliminating the need to modify autopilot firmware.
-This solution is suited for rapid deployment and testing of new environmental or scientific sensors connected autopilot without firmware development.
+This solution is suited for rapid deployment and testing of new environmental or scientific sensors connected to an autopilot without firmware development.
 It provides a plug-and-play bridge between your sensor and TF-ATMON ecosystem.
+Alternatively, with the different firmware, the device could output the UST Output File Format on the same port, common to SPACEDOS, AIRDOS, and GEODOS instruments.